 Tuition Contact Hours

 The hours of tuition for any subject may be modified or combined but in total will not exceed the hours published in this Handbook.
 Unless otherwise advised, classes should commence on the hour and finish at or before ten (10) minutes to the hour.
-For students studying on campus, the published Timetable must be consulted for the days and times when lectures, tutorials, workshops etc. are scheduled.
+For students studying on campus, the published Lecture Timetable must be consulted for the days and times when lectures, tutorials, workshops etc. are scheduled.
 The University is under no obligation to replace classes which would have fallen on a day that is a public holiday or is otherwise lost by circumstances beyond the University’s control.
-However, where classes are scheduled to be held on a day that is lost, Divisions and Colleges may make alternative teaching or study arrangements if they believe that achievement of student learning outcomes will be adversely affected.
+However, where classes are scheduled to be held on a day that is lost, faculties and schools may make alternative teaching or study arrangements if they believe that achievement of student learning outcomes will be adversely affected.

 Policy on Re-Named, Disestablished, Suspended or Not Offered Awards

 Students should note that the requirements for re-named, disestablished, suspended or not offered awards appear in earlier editions of the Course and Subjects Handbook or the Student Handbook prior to 2007.

 For re-named awards, continuing students enrolled in the previous award are permitted to continue in the previous award or transfer to the re-named award.

 For disestablished awards, continuing students enrolled in the previous award are permitted to continue in the previous award or transfer to another award as approved by the appropriate Faculty Pro-Vice-Chancellor or delegate.

 For re-named awards and disestablished awards, commencing students are not permitted to enrol in the previous award.